nielscup/CustomCamera/README.md

 # Custom Camera Plugin for Xamarin

 Custom Camera for Xamarin.iOS and Xamarin.Android.
 This plugin will let you add a custom camera view to your Xamarin project.
 Easily select either front or rear facing camera from within your code.
+Custom Camera currently only supports taking pictures (no video).

 #### Setup
 * Coming soon to NuGet
-* Or run the following command to create a nuget package:
+* Or run the following command to create a nuget package yourself:
 ```
 nuget pack Plugin.ImageCrop.nuspec
 ```

 **Supports**
-* Xamarin.iOS (Unified)
+* Xamarin.iOS (Unified) WORK IN PROGRESS
 * Xamarin.Android

 ### Usage